Double Queensland's Protected Areas

 While national parks need to remain focused on nature conservation, there is now global acknowledgement that this focus should never be at the exclusion of living Indigenous cultures.

 Queensland’s Landmark Cape York Tenure Resolution Program delivers a leading consent-based model of negotiating new Aboriginal owned national parks.
-This unique process has been supported by successive Queensland governments of all persuasions for nearly twenty years and has resulted in over 2 million hectares of Aboriginal owned national parks jointly managed with the Queensland Parks and Wildlife Service.
-This world-leading model is currently being extended to the World Heritage-listed Daintree National Park.
+This unique process has been supported by successive Queensland governments of all persuasions for nearly 20 years and has resulted in over 2 million hectares of Aboriginal owned national parks jointly managed with the Queensland Parks and Wildlife Service.
+This world-leading model has been extended to the World Heritage-listed Daintree National Park.

 The benefits of joint management include diversified employment opportunities and an increase in revenue streams for national parks.
 There are also significant socio-economic benefits, with an increasing number of Indigenous rangers across the sector.
 Career opportunities, niche tourism and cultural maintenance all arise from this joint management approach and the growth in land management enterprises.